GrimLala/SpeedTools/README.md

 `]` + `1` | Toggle Infinite Fuel
 `]` + `6` | Toggle Endgame Tree Locator
 `]` + `0` | Toggle Speedup (cancel with `ESC`)
-`\` + `]` | Output Current State to OWML Console
+`\` + `]` | Output Current Location to OWML Console

 Speedup is a fairly uncontrolled feature.
 The toggle is responsive on the title screen, but not so much in the actual game due to the computational load of all the physics calculations being carried out.
 We recommend spamming `ESC` to cancel speedup if you use it.
+If you want to retain the ability to move and interact with the game, mods with less aggressive time acceleration exist (e.g., `Alter Time` by `spacepiano`).

-## Practice State
+## Practice States

 ### Statue Skip